DavidColson/UnrealInk/README.md

 # How to use

-You can use the plugin either through C++ or more easily through blueprints.
+For the time being you need to compile the plugin yourself.
+I intend on making a packaged binary for distribution, but I haven't had time yet.
+Once you've compiled it and loaded it into your project, you can use the plugin either through C++ or more easily through blueprints.
 First though we need to go over importing Ink assets.

 ## Importing Ink Assets